im-mikayla-DotdOtdoT/Portfolio/README.md

 # Portfolio
 Coding Portfolio
-Contains what I have learned through CG Spectrum, coding apps, books, and online video guides.
+Contains what I have learned (and continue to) through CG Spectrum, coding apps, books, and online video guides.